localpreservation/presentations/2016-09-09-localpastnyc.md

 - Preservation professionals at volunteer-supported organizations.
 - Professionals in related fields who work with preservation advocates or partners.

+We think people who _do_ historic preservation are a diverse group and what it means to _do_ historic preservation varies.

 _Discuss_:

 1. Can you think of someone who taught you an important skill or idea?